agude/agude.github.io/_drafts/2019-04-15-python_patterns_total_ordering.md

     return ours >= theirs
 {% endhighlight python %}

-That is a lot of highly-redundant code!
+That is a lot of boilerplate code!

 Math tells us that if `self > other` is true, than `self < other` and `self == other` are false.
 We could write our own logic taking advantage of this fact,